sustainable-computing-io/kepler-doc/docs/installation/kepler-rpm.md

 `sudo podman ps`

-then via your browser pointing to the URL below on the preconfigured port http://localhost:8888/metrics
+then via your browser pointing to the URL below on the preconfigured port [browser] http://localhost:8888/metrics

 or via a curl command:

 `curl localhost:8888/metrics | grep kepler_node_package_joules_total`